 Educational level may be demonstrated by:

 - Prior experiential learning, the outcome of which can be demonstrated to be equivalent to formal qualifications otherwise required;

 - Or a combination of formal qualifications and experiential learning which, taken together, can be demonstrated to be equivalent to formal qualifications otherwise required.

 Language requirements (International/EU)

-All candidates will be expected to outline their major project ideas in the application.
+All applicants will be expected to submit an outline their major project ideas.
 This should describe the area of interest - the field of study and the particular focus of their intended work across the year.
 This should include an overview of how you intend to go about producing the project - the methodology.

 It is important to recognise that these ideas will inevitably develop and change across the year of study on the course and only serve to inform your application at this stage.